 After weeks of speculation, the Washington State Department of Health released more information in early January about when the general population can start receiving coronavirus vaccines.
-The state used federal guidance and feedback from about 20,000 Washingtonians to determine prioritization for “phase 1B.”
+The state used federal guidance and feedback from about 20,000 Washingtonians to determine prioritization.
 Equity guided the decision-making process.
 “This approach prioritizes population groups that have been disproportionately impacted by Covid-19 due to external social factors and systemic inequities,” the state reported.

 This comes after health care workers, as well as long-term care residents and staff, began getting their shots of the Pfizer-BioNTech and NIH-Moderna vaccines in December (here are some basics on vaccination).
-Below you’ll find these groups and others in Washington’s vaccine line in list form, as well as a handy graphic from the state.
+Below you’ll find these groups and others in Washington’s vaccine line in list form.
 The list is not comprehensive yet, and remember, the date projections are just that—estimations.
 The vaccine rollout got off to a rocky start and may lead to delays down the road.

 Tier 1 (started in December 2020):